-If you’re planning to deliver an IoT (Internet of Things) product, you may have a solid concept for the IoT product development process of physical connected products and software development process, since it’s the centerpiece of your solution.
+If you’re planning to deliver an IoT (Internet of Things) product, you may have a solid concept for the IoT product development process of physical connected products and the software development process, since it’s the centerpiece of your solution.
 Similarly, you may have a general idea of how you’d like your connected devices or Web User Interface (UI) to look, as the UI is the main way that customers interact with your device in real time.

 Specifically, your web services component will be comprised of the services supported by the IaaS (Infrastructure as a Service) and PaaS (Platform as a Service) provider, along with the product-specific IoT technology pieces that you build on top.

-In 2015, Gartner’s closely watched Magic Quadrant report for cloud infrastructure indicated that AWS had greater than 10X the volume of all the other industry players combined (measured by computing capacity).
+In 2015, Gartner’s closely-watched Magic Quadrant Report for cloud infrastructure indicated that AWS had greater than ten times the volume of all the other industry players combined (measured by computing capacity).
 A year later, Gartner simply describes it as “many times” the volume of the others combined.
 Whatever the ratio is now, AWS is in front, followed by Microsoft, then Google, then a number of others.

 If your solution requirements (power requirements, data latency, data volume, data collection, etc.) map well to the strong suit of one or more of these providers, you should consider them as well.
 With AWS as an IaaS/PaaS provider, you should expect the following benefits: